What is an Uncontested Divorce?

 When it is a couple with a minor child or children that an uncontested divorce involves, very often it will be to the applicable court that the case will be referred so that in child custody matters, they may conduct interviews and make recommendations.
 Those matters of custody are in regard to the sort of custody determined to be in the best interest of the child, which parent will receive custody of the children, and the amount of the child support award.
 Should there be on the part of either spouse any objection to the rulings made, then usually there will be an intervention by counsel, and the divorce then becomes a contested one.
 If there are not any objections that are filed, the case continues on to court.

 The end of a marriage is already a heartbreaking and emotionally stressful event.
 Most agree that there is little reason to make it any worse than it absolutely has to be.
 If your soon to be ex and you can come to an agreement involving the children’s custody, division of debts and assets, you will be able to avoid a drawn-out, expensive, and often nasty experience.
 Very often this option will be referred to as a “no fault” or uncontested divorce.
-Matthew C. Hines, the Family Law attorney, has so much experience in the issue of uncontested divorce, and can very quickly get this action filed and moving.
+Our firm can quickly get this action filed and moving.

 Flat Fee Uncontested Divorce Attorney